ayushi2019031/glownet.io/_posts/2025-09-13-getting-started-with-cuda.md

 title: "Introduction to GPU Computing with CUDA"
 permalink: /getting-started-with-cuda/
 description: "This blog gives an introduction to GPU computing with CUDA, NVIDIA's programming framework.
 We learn about blocks, threads, and how they map to array indices, along with a walkthrough of a basic code end to end. "
+tags: [
+  CUDA,
+  GPU Computing,
-tags: [CUDA, GPU Computing, Parallel Programming, NVIDIA]
+  Parallel Programming,
+  NVIDIA,
+  Heterogeneous Computing,
+  GPU Architecture,
+  CUDA Kernels,
+  GPU Threads and Blocks,
+  nvcc Compiler,
+  Vector Addition,
+  High Performance Computing,
+  CUDA Basics
+]

 image: "../images/post-cards/global-glownet-card.webp"
+excerpt: "A beginner’s guide to GPU computing with CUDA to learn about threads, blocks, memory management, and vector addition with clear code examples."
 ---

 <script type="module">